-On 11 August 2009 the Minister for Enterprise, Trade and Employment ("the Minister") launched a public consultation with the publication of a Consultation Paper, Code of Practice for Grocery Goods Undertakings (DETE, 2009a).
-The consultation exercise is concerned with the details of the Code of Practice for Grocery Undertakings ("the Code"), not whether there should or should not be a code.
-The consultation exercise is thus seeking views on, for example, whether the Code should be voluntary or statutory and how enforcement of, and compliance with, the Code should be funded.
-In other words, the decision to establish the Code and an enforcement mechanism - an Ombudsman - has already been taken; the consultation exercise is thus designed to "... seek the views of all stakeholders in relation to the details of the provisions of such a Code" (DETE, 2009b, p.
+On 11 August 2009 the Minister of Enterprise, Trade and Employment ("the Minister") launched a public consultation with the publication of a Consultation Paper, Code of Practice for Grocery Goods Undertakings (DETE, 2009a).
+The consultation exercise is concerned with the details of the Code of Practice for Grocery Undertakings ("the Code"), not whether there should or should not be a code.1 The consultation exercise is thus seeking views on, for example, whether the Code should be voluntary or statutory and how enforcement of, and compliance with, the Code should be funded.
+In other words, the decision to establish the Code and an enforcement mechanism - an Ombudsman2 - has already been taken; the consultation exercise is thus designed to "seek the views of all stakeholders in relation to the details of the provisions of such a Code" (DETE, 2009b, p.
 3).

 This is, however, an unduly narrow focus for consultation.
 Prior to any discussion of the details of the Code, attention needs to be paid to the rationale and justification for the Code.
 This is an essential prerequisite for sound public policy.
 It is recognised in the government's better regulation agenda, the first principle of which is necessity, "is the regulation necessary?"
 (Department of the Taoiseach, 2004, p.
 2).
 Increased regulation through, for example, the imposition of the Code without considering whether or not it has a sound rationale, has the potential to impose unnecessary costs on the economy.
-These costs may be multiplied if the Code is used as a model for other parts of the economy without careful consideration.
-The vintners, for example, are already calling for an ombudsman to ensure that financial institutions are operating "... fairly and transparently in offering credit facilities to SMEs" (VFI, 2009).
+These costs may be multiplied if the Code is used as a model for